Solar Development FAQ

 In addition, solar installations that incorporate native pollinator-friendly ground cover can improve soil quality similar to soil conservation projects, which reduce soil erosion, reduce soil quality degradation, and improve water quality (BWSR).

 Solar is one of the only forms of development that is temporary in nature.
 At the end of the lease term, all equipment and structures will be removed, and the soil is recharged and ready for agriculture.

 Do solar projects create local jobs?

 Yes.
 Depending upon the size of an individual project, we estimate a given project will include 75-125 planning, development, design, and construction jobs from the early stages of the project until it is commercially operational.
 TurningPoint Energy prides itself on working with solar facility contractors that stress the importance of utilizing a local labor pool.

 For example, a TurningPoint Energy project in Bosque County, Texas that completed construction in December 2017 is an ideal example of this point.
-While contractors on many large-scale projects along these lines bring their crews from around the country, the contractor on this facility held a number of job fairs locally and was able to secure in excess of eighty-five (85%) local labor content.
+While contractors on many large-scale projects along these lines bring their crews from around the country, the contractor on this facility held a number of job fairs locally and was able to secure over 85% local labor content.

 How are sites selected for solar projects?

 TurningPoint Energy team members go through an in-depth screening process before identifying locations that are an ideal fit for a solar project.
 In all cases, sites that are already cleared or are brownfields or the like are prioritized over so-called “greenfield” sites.
 But depending upon the location and type of solar project being proposed, there are some differences in siting criteria.